RyuZinOh/Artiqa/README.md

 - [x] Portfolio [personal and public both]
 - [x] statistics of user and added one perk system for bg/card yet to implement
 - [x] some jagged context apis, but might refactor somehow, someday if I feel like [there are so many retundant api  calls, I found out while making providers and hooks fuck it]
+- [x] user sends artist to be request / admin can disapprove or approve it
+- [x] creating a competition lasting a week from created date